epistemehealth/about-source/content/policy/peer-review-guidelines.md

 ## 1. Public Review Summary

 The public review summary will be published with the paper if it is accepted in its current state or with only minor revisions.
+Only the most recent public review summary will be published, so reviewers of revised manuscripts should integrate any relevant prior comments into their public review summary.

-This paragraph should provide a short summary of the reviewer's opinion with the aim of assisting a reader of the paper in understanding the paper's strengths and weaknesses.
-This paragraph generally should not include line-by-line criticisms of the manuscript, but instead describe the key issues with the manuscript, such as strengths or weaknesses of the methods used, how well its findings sit with previous studies, or other contextual information that would be helpful for a reader to know.
+A public review summary should summarise the reviewer's opinion with the aim of assisting a reader of the paper in understanding the paper's strengths and weaknesses.
+In general, it should not include line-by-line criticisms of the manuscript, but instead describe the key issues with the manuscript, such as strengths or weaknesses of the methods used, how well its findings sit with previous studies, or other contextual information that would be helpful for a reader to know.

 If the reviewer chooses to sign their review, their name and affiliation will be listed with their review summary in the published paper.

-The public review summary takes the place of the typical introductory paragraph in most review reports.
+The public review summary can take the place of the typical introductory paragraph in a review reports.
+For more information, visit our guidance on [writing an effective public review summary]({{< ref "public-review-summaries.md" >}}).

 ### Registered Reports